TriangleSide/GoTools/docs/DEVELOPMENT.md

 ## Codebase

-One of the goals of this codebase is to use as little external dependencies as possible.
+One of the goals of this codebase is to use no external dependencies.

 ## Tests